Nordex SE : Release according to Article 40, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 Name: Nordex SE Street: Erich-Schlesinger-Straße 50 Postal code: 18059 City: Rostock Germany Legal Entity Identifier (LEI): 529900HVDYCUWVD0OE76 2.
 Reason for notification

-X Acquisition/disposal of shares with voting rights Acquisition/disposal of instruments Change of breakdown of voting rights X Other reason: voluntary group notification with triggered threshold on subsidiary level 3.
+Acquisition/disposal of shares with voting rights X Acquisition/disposal of instruments Change of breakdown of voting rights Other reason: 3.
 Details of person subject to the notification obligation

 holding directly 3% or more voting rights, if different from 3.